aa-ahmed-aa/reachnetwork-assignment/README.md

 #### Performance test
 * seed the database tables with 50K users and 1M views and benchmark the 2 APIs average response time.

+#####Take care
+-install php-mongodb using `sudo apt-get install php-mongodb` -for mongo configuration in .env file do not forget to set the port to your local mongodb port(Default:27017) also by default username and password are empty